Placenta Pills and Milk Supply

 The “not making enough milk” panic is largely manufactured.
 Sure, some women have legitimate medical reasons for low supply, but for most, the real problems come from bad advice, unnecessary interventions, and a society that sets moms up to fail.

-What Actually Affects Milk Supply?
+What then, harms Milk Supply?

 1️⃣ Stress and exhaustion – The real milk-supply killer.
 Since placenta pills help regulate stress hormones, they actually support better breastfeeding.